 In my post, The impact of poverty on education for youth living in low-income neighborhoods in Toronto, I explored the effects poverty has on education and critiqued the quality of education young people living in low-income neighborhoods receive.
 The key point I tried to make was that schools located in low-income neighborhoods are largely disadvantaged because … Continue reading Urban neighbourhoods and why place matters

 Research across multiple disciplines have identified the impact of poverty on the lives youth, including but not limited to, educational achievement, school dropout rates, deviant behavior, wellbeing, and social mobility.
-According to Hulchanski’s 2007 report, there is a growing divide between high- and low-income neighborhoods in Toronto— each neighborhood providing different access to physical infrastructures … Continue reading The impact of poverty on education for youth living in low-income neighbourhoods in Toronto
+According to Hulchanski’s 2007 report, there is a growing divide between high- and low-income neighborhoods in Toronto— each neighborhood providing different access to physical infrastructures … Continue reading The impact of poverty on education for youth in Toronto’s low-income neighbourhoods

 The poor.
 Source: https://femmagazine.com/o-is-for-oppression-olympics/ Wikipedia defines oppression Olympics as "a one-upmanship dynamic that can arise within debates about the ideological values of identity politics, intersectionality and social privilege."
 The term gained popularity in the 2010s when the Internet exploded with social justice activism related to racism, sexism, fatphobia, disability, and other forms of social exclusionary … Continue reading Who is left out of the Oppression Olympics?